srsalisbury/Introductory-Programming-Principles/docs/library_how_to.md

 }
 ```

 3. Write your desired code within the "start" function.
-You can add any more functions you want, just maks sure that they are outside of the start function
+You can add any more functions you want, just make sure that they are outside of the start function

 # How to use Java Library